zipizap/podlogreader/podlogreader/README.md

 ## It sounds like magic...
 How can this work?

 In essence this is a "kubernetes custom-controller", that efficiently reacts on events of creation/update of pods-of-a-deployment, which contain the label "podlogreader-affiliate: enable", and creates a serviceaccount with minimal role permitions to only read *that* deployment-pods/log.
-It then keeps updating the role to allow reading access to the logs of the deployment-pods, as they are appended, deleted, changed...
+It then keeps updating the role to allow reading access to the logs of the deployment-pods, as they are increased, modified...

 Was implemented from a good-looking controller-example, which uses the SharedInformer/Queue pattern (recommended as an efficient way to build custom-controllers for optimal caching of object changes)